-8.540.6 PROVIDER AND FAMILY REQUIREMENTS
+8.540.5 PROVIDER AND FAMILY REQUIREMENTS

-- 8.540.6.A.
-Provider Eligibility - 1.
-Services must be provided by a Medicare and Medicaid-certified Home Health Agency. - 2.
-All Home Health Agency providers shall comply with the rules and regulations set forth by the Colorado Department of Public Health and Environment, the Colorado Department of Health Care Policy and Financing, the Colorado Department of Regulatory Agencies, the Centers for Medicare and Medicaid Services, and the Colorado Department of Labor and Employment. - 8.540.6.B Provider Agency Requirements
+- 8.540.5.A.
+Provider Eligibility - Services must be provided by a Medicare and Medicaid-certified Home Health Agency. - All Home Health Agency providers shall comply with the rules and regulations set forth by the Colorado Department of Public Health and Environment, the Colorado Department of Health Care Policy and Financing, the Colorado Department of Regulatory Agencies, the Centers for Medicare and Medicaid Services, and the Colorado Department of Labor and Employment.

+8.540.5.B.
+Provider Agency Requirements

-1. A Home Health Agency must:
+- 1. A Home Health Agency must: - a.

-- a.
 Be certified for participation as a Medicare Home Health provider under Title XVIII of the Social Security Act; - b.
 Be a Colorado Medicaid enrolled provider; - c.
 Maintain liability insurance for the minimum amount set annually as outlined in 6 CCR 1011-1 Chapter 26; and - d.
-Be licensed by the State of Colorado as a Class A Home Care Agency in good standing. - 2.
-Home Health Agencies which perform procedures in the member's home that are considered waivered clinical laboratory procedures under the Clinical Laboratory Improvement Act of 1988 shall possess a certificate of waiver from the Centers for Medicare and Medicaid Services (CMS) or its Designee. - 3.
-A Home Health Agency cannot discontinue or refuse services to a member unless documented efforts have been made to resolve the situation that triggers the discontinuation or refusal.
-The Home Health Agency must provide notice of at least thirty (30) calendar days to the member, or the member's designated representative. - 4.
+Be licensed by the State of Colorado as a Class A Home Care Agency in good standing. - Home Health Agencies which perform procedures in the member's home that are considered waivered clinical laboratory procedures under the Clinical Laboratory Improvement Act of 1988 shall possess a certificate of waiver from the Centers for Medicare and Medicaid Services (CMS) or its Designee. - 3. -A Home Health Agency cannot discontinue or refuse services to a member unless documented efforts have been made per agency policies to resolve the situation that triggers the discontinuation or refusal.
+The Home Health Agency must provide notice of at least thirty (30) calendar days to the member, or the member's designated representative. - 1.4.
 In the event a Home Health Agency is ceasing operations, provider agencies must notify the Department within thirty (30) calendar days.
 The notification must be submitted through the Provider Portal as a maintenance application for the disenrollment request.
 The provider must also email the Department the notice at the designated Home Health email inbox.

-8.540.6.C.
+8.540.5.B.8.540.5.C.
 Provider Responsibilities

-A certified Home Health Agency may be authorized to that provides PDN services if the agency shall meet all of the following:

-- 1. Employs nursing staff currently licensed in Colorado that possess the education and experience in providing care to Technology Dependent individuals who require skilled nursing care in a home and community based setting in accordance with Home Health Agency policy, state practice acts, and professional standards of practice. - a.
-Employs nursing personnel with documented skills, training and/or experience appropriate for the elient's member's individualized needs and care requirements, including cultural and disability competency. - b.
-Provides appropriate nursing skills orientation and ongoing in-service education to nursing staff to meet the client's member's specific nursing care needs.
+- A certified Home Health Agency may be authorized to that provides PDN services shall if the agency meets all of the following: - a.
+Employs nursing staff currently licensed in Colorado with-that possess the education and experience in providing PDN or care to Technology-Dependent persons individuals who require skilled nursing care in a home or communitybased setting in accordance with Home Health Agency policy, state practice acts and professional standards of practice- - b.
+Employs nursing personnel with documented skills, training and/or experience appropriate for the client's member's individualized needs and care requirements, including cultural and disability competency. - c.
+Employs staff with experience or training, in providing services to the client's particular demographic or cultural group.
+Provides appropriate nursing skills orientation and ongoing in-service education to nursing staff to meet the member's specific nursing care needs.